 - Sonoma County pays the second highest average pensionable salary of $86,607 per year, 26% higher than the $67,745 average of the other counties.

 - Sonoma County is one of 4 counties that use a 3% @ 60 formula for General employees, but the salaries for the other three average 43% less than Sonoma County's.

 - The average maximum pension multiplier for all counties is a 2.27% per year of service versus 3% or 32% more for Sonoma County.

 - Sonoma County's debt per capita is $3,200, also the highest of the 20 counties.

 - In addition to the most generous pension benefits of the 20 counties, employees receive Social Security benefits in addition to their pensions.

 About a decade ago, the County managers and Supervisors enacted very generous pension increases and now we know it was not performed in accordance with the law.
 Before increasing benefits, the County is required to hire an actuary to prepare a study to determine the cost impact of increase and to provide that information to the public at a meeting of the board of supervisors before they approve the increase.
 None of that happened.

-The illegally enhanced benefit formulas and new definition of pensionable salaries increase pensions by 66% for new retirees the year after they were enacted and caused employees to retire 5 years earlier, creating a flood of new retirees with pensions that were not properly funded and leaving the taxpayers holding the bill.
+The illegally enhanced benefit formulas and new definition of pensionable salaries increased pensions by 60% from about $25,000 per year to $40,000 and caused retirement rates to increase by 66% creating a flood of new retirees.

 The second cause was salary increases.
 Even though County tax revenues were dropping, the County Supervisors continued to provide salary increases to themselves and staff at double the rate of inflation.